wonntann/wonntann/README.md

 ### Hi there.
 I'm Tanya 👋

-I have been involved in the Arts and EduTech Community as a developer and have educated over 500 K-12 programming classes in various technologies such as Scratch, Python, JavaScript, C#, and Git.
+I have been involved in the Arts and EduTech Community as a curriculum developer and have educated over 500 K-12 programming classes in various technologies such as Scratch, Python, JavaScript, C#, and Git.
 My passions lie with technology and the arts, I have been involved with a local Photography Museum as a Museum Educator and a Programming Educator for various web technologies and languages.

 I want to foster an inclusive environment while creating lessons and posts on different programming features.
 My goal is to offer support to my learners and create a welcoming environment to best enable growth.